Chapter 7

 Innovations are on the rise in the LAC region

-The upcoming NaturaTech LAC initiative led by the IDB Lab and local partners aims to enhance the effectiveness, scalability and transparency of biodiversity conservation and regeneration action, as well as sustainable finance to catalyze investments in this field, by fostering the development and adoption of new technology solutions in the LAC region, while fostering North-South and South-South knowledge and resource collaborations.
+The NaturaTech LAC initiative led by the IDB Lab and local partners aims to enhance the effectiveness, scalability and transparency of biodiversity conservation and regeneration action, as well as sustainable finance to catalyze investments in this field, by fostering the development and adoption of new technology solutions in the LAC region, while fostering North-South and South-South knowledge and resource collaborations.

 The mission of this initiative involves accelerating the adoption of new technologies, testing novel models, and providing funding, including innovative financing approaches, with a special focus on projects that benefit local communities and that integrate indigenous peoples’ perspectives.
 By doing so, it seeks to usher in innovative approaches that expedite the achievement of global commitments and targets, such as the Global Biodiversity Framework (CBD, 2022).
 Importantly, this initiative recognizes the importance of understanding local needs, contexts, and the diverse nature of the LAC region, translating these insights into tangible action.